bojann15/Parfimerija/README.md

 # parfimerija
 A MERN e-commerce application, used to register and login user, create, update, delete, product.
 Order products, get an order history.
-Sort, filter, searc, paginate products.
+Sort, filter, search and paginate products.
 Built with React, NodeJS, Express and MongoDB

 ## Technologies